 Defines a list of labels to apply to each document being published.
 When a publish event either adds a new page or updates an existing page, the labels defined in this option will be added/set on the page.
 For example:

 '''

 confluence_global_labels = [

 'label-a',

 'label-b',

 ]

 '''

-For per-document labels, please consult the confluence\metadata directive.
-See also confluence\append\labels.
+For per-document labels, please see the confluence_metadata directive.
+See also confluence_append_labels.